andywarduk/sevens/README.md

 Simulation for the card game Sevens, also known as Domino, Spoof, Fan Tan and Parliament.
 <https://en.wikipedia.org/wiki/Domino_(card_game)>

+## Strategy

+When deciding to play a card the a player's cards are broken in to three sets:

+* All playable cards
+* No consequence cards - cards which can be played which will not allow another player to follow.
+For example if the player can play the 6♥ and also has the 5♥ or any Ace or King.
+* In-sequence cards - a card which needs to be played in order to play another card in the hand but relies on other players laying the cards in between.
+For example if the player can play the 6♥ and has the 3♥

+The simulation can play with one of the following three strategies:

+* preferred (default) - all in-sequence card plus one no-consequence card (if any) is preferred over any other playable card
+* no-consequence - A single no consequence cards is always played if possible.
+If there are no no-consequence cards to play then the set of in-sequence cards is played.
+If there are no in-sequence cards then the set of playable cards is used.
+* dumb - all playable cards are considered equal

+If there are no playable cards then the player misses a go.

 ## Running

 ### Release build